scrtlabs/SecretNetwork/x/tokenswap/docs/README.md

 ### What do?

-Module that performs the SecretNetwork side of the tokenswap.
+Module that performs the EnigmaChain side of the tokenswap.
 Essentially, this modules adds on-demand minting functionality for a configurable address.
 The goal is that this address should be a multisig address approved by the community to authorize swaps, blah blah Ian if you want to add more stuff here submit a PR